Changes to ID Checking rules for Basic, Standard and Enhanced DBS Checks in response to COVID 19

 One of the documents must show the applicant’s current address and if they cannot provide this, the applicant may need to be fingerprinted.

-If an applicant cannot fulfil any of the Routes available below, the DBS will fingerprint the applicant to confirm their ID.
-This application must be made on paper and will require the inclusion of passport-style photographs.
-The Police Station local to the applicant will make an appointment for them to attend a fingerprinting session.
-We recommend that applicants avoid this route if possible, as it can cause delays of up to three months in the Disclosure applying process.
+If an applicant cannot fulfil any of the routes, the DBS will fingerprint the applicant to confirm their ID.
+This application must be completed on paper and will require the inclusion of passport-style photographs.
+The police station local to the applicant will make an appointment for them to attend a fingerprinting session.
+We recommend that applicants avoid this route if possible as it can cause delays of up to three months in the Disclosure application process.

 Non European Economic Area Applicants

-Any applicant who wants to do paid work and isn’t a national of the UK or European Economic Area (EEA ) must be able to provide the following:
+Any applicant who wants to do paid work and is not a national of the UK or European Economic Area (EEA ) must be able to provide the following:

 - One primary document